udfavgkcvks/Nintendo-Switch-2-Theme-for-Nintendo-Switch/README.md

 To remove the bottom line, I used Common Layout with [Flow Layout](https://themezer.net/layouts/homemenu/Flow-Layout-5).

+All design were created in [Figma](https://www.figma.com/design/i0rL3mLoNNcL9llyaiFOdc/Switch-2-Switch-Theme?node-id=0-1&t=YALWsuX1J6M1Bcow-1).
+So you can make a duplicate of this and modify it as you want.

 The theme was created in light and dark versions.
 Don't forget to switch between system themes so that the icons don't blend into the background.

 # Screenshots for Light theme